petrvanblokland/DesignDesignSpace/Program2018.md

 Traditional Robothon party in Delft, sponsored by Design Design Space.

 ---
-<a name="scripting-variable-fonts-specimens-for-typedesigners-using-pagebot"></a>
+<a name="scripting-variable-fonts-specimens-for-type-designers-using-pagebot"></a>
-### Scripting Variable Fonts specimens for typedesigners using PageBot
+### Scripting Variable Fonts specimens for type designers using PageBot
 #### March 8 or March 9: Lecture during Robothon (KABK, The Hague, NL)

 Petr van Blokland will contribute to Robothon with a demo of open source scripts running in DrawBot/PageBot, generating specimens for Variable Fonts, with layouts and info-graphics that adapt to the types and amount of variable axes and the relations between them.

 ---
-<a name="python-scripting-for-typedesigners-rt"></a>
+<a name="python-scripting-for-type-designers-rt"></a>
-### Python scripting for typedesigners (3 days)
+### Python scripting for type designers (3 days)
 #### March 10-12 (Special Robothon edition, on location in Delft, 12 places left) &#36;450
+### For a one day or two day version: <a href="mailto:info@designdesign.space?subject=More info about the workshop Python scripting for type designers">ask</a>.

-As condensed version of the 4-week “scripting for typedesigners” study, these 3 days will address the highlights in order to set typedesigners in the right direction of thinking.
-The intend is to give designers an overview of their potential toolset and paths how to develop themselves further in their design practice.
+As a condensed version of the 4-week “scripting for type designers” study, these 3 days will address the highlights in order to set type designers in the right direction of thinking.
+The intent is to give designers an overview of their potential toolset and paths to develop themselves further in their design practice.

 Upon request, special emphasis can be put on the development of scripting for Variable Font design and proofing.

 ---
-<a name="scripting-variable-font-specimens-for-typedesigners-using-pagebot"></a>
+<a name="scripting-variable-font-specimens-for-type-designers-using-pagebot"></a>
-### Scripting Variable Font specimens for typedesigners using PageBot (1 day)
+### Scripting Variable Font specimens for type designers using PageBot (1 day)
 #### April 15 (After Typolabs, on location Berlin, 12 places left) &#36;150

-As condensed version of the 4-week “scripting for typedesigners” study, this single day will address the highlights in order to set typedesigners in the right direction of thinking.
-The intend is to give designers an overview of their potential toolset and paths how to develop themselves further in their design practice.
+As a condensed version of the 4-week “scripting for type designers” study, this single day will address the highlights in order to set type designers in the right direction of thinking.
+The intent is to give designers an overview of their potential toolset and paths how to develop themselves further in their design practice.

 Upon request, special emphasis can be put on the development of scripting for Variable Font design and proofing.